nightscout/trio-docs/docs/0.2.x/index.md

 >

 >- Enable Closed Loop for automation
->- Increase Max IOB to "average meal bolus + 3x max daily basal"
+>- Increase Max IOB to "average meal bolus + 3x max hourly basal"
 >- Enable SMB and UAM for automatic bolusing (ensure your ISF is optimized before enabling this)
 >See [Configure](./Configuration/Configure.md#device-configuration) for more information on Trio configuration.